-Assets Cable certificates, wireless licenses and broadcast licenses are treated as indefinite-lived intangible assets and are tested annually for impairment or more frequently if events and circumstances indicate that the asset might be impaired.
-We are allowed to assess qualitative factors ("Step Zero") in our annual test over our indefinite-lived intangible assets other than goodwill.
-The impairment test for identifiable indefinite-lived intangible assets other than goodwill consists of a comparison of the estimated fair value of the intangible asset with its carrying value.
+The quantitative impairment test ("Step One") for identifiable indefinite-lived intangible assets other than goodwill consists of a comparison of the estimated fair value of the intangible asset with its carrying value.
 If the carrying value of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
 After an impairment loss is recognized, the adjusted carrying amount of the asset becomes its new accounting basis.
-Impairment testing of our cable certificate, wireless license and broadcast license assets as of October 31, 2015 and 2014, used a direct discounted cash flow method.
+Impairment testing of our cable certificate, wireless license and broadcast license assets as of October 31, 2015, used a direct discounted cash flow method.
 This approach requires us to make estimates and assumptions including projected cash flows and discount rates.
 These estimates and assumptions could have a significant impact on whether an impairment charge is recognized and also the magnitude of any such impairment charge.